- Contract services

 Universal waste management

 Within the provisions of the Resource and Conservation Recovery Act (RCRA), in 1995, EPA issued regulations for certain wastes called universal wastes.
 Universal waste rules provided regulatory flexibility by allowing longer storage times and reduced record-keeping requirements.
 Currently, federal universal wastes are batteries as described in 40 CFR 273.2; pesticides as described in §273.3; mercury-containing equipment as described in §273.4; and lamps as described in §273.5.
-EPA is currently proposing to classify hazardous pharmaceutical waste as universal waste.

 Requirements for managing universal waste, though relaxed, are similar to your requirements for other hazardous waste.